jay-joshy/allergyguide/content/tools/resources/oit_calculator_changelog.md

 ### Fixed

 - Bug: users could input negative or null/NaN values in Food A or B thresholds.
 Values are now clamped and revert to 0
 - Bug: users could leave input fields in the table (Protein target, Mix Food, Mix Water, Daily Amount) blank or NaN leading to unintended behaviour: the user sees an empty box, but the internal state retains the previous number.
-Now,
+Now, it becomes 0

 ### Security